Supply of Machinery (Safety) Regulations 2008

 Type Examination and /or Full Quality Control:

 CEM can provide full EC Type Examination of machinery and issue a certificate confirming that it meets the requirements of the Machinery Regulations.
-This is a requirement if a machine is listed in Annex IV and is not manufactured in accordance with relevant harmonised standards.
+This is a requirement if a machine is listed in Annex IV and is not manufactured in accordance with relevant designated standards.
 It is also available for other machinery where third party certification is desired.
 An assembly of machines which, in order to achieve the same end, are arranged and controlled so that they function as an integral whole.

 Technical File Lodging:

-Where harmonised standards are applied in full, the Technical File must be lodged with an Approved Body.
+Where designated standards are applied in full, the Technical File must be lodged with an Approved Body.
 CEM will acknowledge receipt and provide secure storage for 10 years after the date of last manufacture.

 Upon successful assessment, Supply of Machinery (Safety) Regulations 2008 on Machinery requires a technical documentation as laid out in Annex II.
 The technical documents must enable the assessment of the conformity of the appliance with the requirements of the Regulations.